 Each of the major US carriers accepts fragile items for shipping.
 Here’s what you need to know to ship fragile items with USPS, UPS, and FedEx.

 How to ship fragile items with USPS

-USPS offers a Special Handling-Fragile service.
+USPS offers a Special Handling-Fragile service to ship a fragile package, or multiple fragile packages.
 There is an extra fee for each Special Handling-Fragile package (currently $11.15), in addition to postage.
 You must go in person to the post office to purchase this.
 You can add special handling to these USPS services:

 - Priority Mail Express®

 - Priority Mail®

 - First-Class Mail®

 - Bound Printed Matter